 Felony Trial Bureaus

-The bureau’s ADAs receive ongoing training on how to handle all aspects of felony prosecution.
-The prosecutors receive intensive supervision on grand jury practice, motion practice, and litigation for hearings and trials.
+All ADAs receive ongoing training on how to handle all aspects of felony prosecution, including grand jury practice, motion practice, and litigation for hearings and trials.

-Several of the bureau's assistants have participated in the QDA’s Rider Program where they respond to crime scenes, take statements, attend lineups, and ready search warrants if needed.
+ADAs may also participate in the Rider Program, where they respond to crime scenes, take statements, attend lineups, and ready search warrants if needed.
 They correspond with investigators on serious matters and are supervised by a veteran senior prosecutor during their rotations.
-Throughout this process, assistants gain invaluable experience and become seasoned litigators ready to move up to more senior bureaus.
+Throughout this process, ADAs gain invaluable experience and become seasoned litigators ready to move up to more senior bureaus.

-Another integral part of the bureau is oversight and staffing of our Felony Problem Solving Courts, specifically, Queens Drug Court, Queens Mental Health Court, Queens DWI Court, Queens Veterans Court, and Queens Judicial Diversion Court in which addicts and/or defendants with mental illness have been placed in community-based treatment programs (i.e. long term residential treatment, outpatient and detox) in lieu of incarceration.
-These problem-solving, non-adversarial court utilizes the collaborative team approach to manage and monitor defendants; and employs a great deal of judicial monitoring, weekly drug testing and the use of graduated sanctions and rewards.
-The Assistant District Attorneys who staff these parts handle the day-to-day calendars, participate in all team meetings and provide valuable information as it relates to the defendants’ progress, success, or potential failure.
-These Assistants work with the Office’s Alternative Sentencing Unit that is responsible for coordinating the screening of defendants’ office-wide who are eligible for any type of alternative treatment.
+Another integral part of the Felony Trial Bureaus is the oversight and staffing of the Felony Problem Solving Courts, specifically, Queens Drug Court, Queens Mental Health Court, Queens DWI Court, Queens Veterans Court, and Queens Judicial Diversion Court in which addicts and/or defendants with mental illness have been placed in community-based treatment programs (i.e. long term residential treatment, outpatient and detox) in lieu of incarceration.
+These problem-solving, non-adversarial courts utilize the collaborative team approach, working with QDA’s Alternative Sentencing Unit, to manage and monitor defendants.

 Hate Crimes Bureau